zydou/arti/doc/dev/notes/keymgr-certificates.md

 Note: the [Tor ed25519 key format](https://spec.torproject.org/cert-spec.html#ed-certs)
 can only represent signatures *by* ed25519 keys but it can represent signatures *on* a variety of algorithms.
-The `.tor_ed25519` extension and the `KeystoreEntryType::Ed25519TorCert` enum variant are used only when the `CERT_KEY_TYPE` is `01`;
+The `.tor_ed25519` extension and the `KeystoreItemType::Ed25519TorCert` enum variant are used only when the `CERT_KEY_TYPE` is `01`;
-other subject key algorithms (types) will have different `KeystoreEntryType` and extension.
+other subject key algorithms (types) will have different `KeystoreItemType` and extension.

 If at some point we choose to support other kinds of certificates (i.e. with a different purpose and meaning),